demisto/content/Packs/CreateEDLInstance/README.md

 If there are existing EDLs these ports should be added to the new list in a comma seperated fashion.

-A Demisto REST API integration also needs to be configured for correct operation.
+A Demi$to REST API integration also needs to be configured for correct operation.